Emadddddd/BLYNK-App/README.md

 # BLYNK-App
-Cloud Based monitoring of operations using BLYNK app
+**Objective:** Cloud Based monitoring of operations using BLYNK app